smarty/changelog/cloud/us-street-api.md

 - If street is empty and street2 is populated, street and street2 are switched before processing.

+## 3.2.22 - 2019-04-30

+CHANGES:

+- Now compiled with Go 1.12 and Go modules.
+- The service now runs in a docker image and has been fully migrated to geo-distributed kubernetes clusters.

+NOTES:

+- While this is a minor version release, there are no additional behaviors or features in this release.

 ## 3.0.27 - 2019-03-26

 CHANGES: